Delivering Practical, Community-Led Development Solutions Across Papua New Guinea

 Why Appropriate Technology?

-Appropriate technology is more than a technical solution — it is a development methodology.
-It starts with people and not the products.
-At ATprojects, we believe technology should fit people — not the other way around.
 Our work is grounded in appropriate technology: solutions that are affordable, culturally appropriate, environmentally responsible, and built using local skills and materials.
 By involving communities from design through to implementation, we help ensure projects are not only effective, but lasting.

 Community-led design and participation